 Add the remainder of the cauliflower and simmer for an additional 20 minutes.

 While the soup is boiling, melt 5 tablespoons of butter in a small skillet and add the reserved florets.
 Keep the heat on medium and stir frequently to brown the cauliflower.
 This will take 7 or 8 minutes.
-Remove the florets with a slotted spoon stir in vinegar and save for garnish, along with the browned butter.
+Remove the florets with a slotted spoon stir in vinegar or sherry, and save for garnish, along with the browned butter.

 Remove soup from the heat and use an immersion blender to puree.
 This will take several minutes.
 You can also use a countertop blender for this but make sure that you take the stopper out of the blender cover and use a towel to cover the opening.
 This will let the steam escape and not overflow.
 Start slowly by pulsing a few times.
 The hot liquid steams and expands while being blended.
 Just be careful.
 You may want to do this in two batches.
 Blend until smooth which should take about 50 or 60 seconds.